 - Co-ed – Ultimate is most commonly played with both men and women.
 Most leagues in Australia are mixed!

 Ultimate is a unique sport that fosters many traditional fundamental motor skills, as well as requiring new frisbee specific skills.
 The game itself develops many fundamental motor skills such as running, leaping and the vertical jump.
 Ultimate also develops hand-eye co-ordination and catching skills as well as the unique forehand, backhand and overhead throwing skills needed to propel the disc.
 These new skills are easy and fun to learn and many of the movements can be adapted from other sports.

-Ultimate also provides a unique approach to officiating, allowing the players themselves to resolve disputes.
-The Spirit of the Game (SOTG) is the governing rule of the sport that trusts players to play within the rules in an honest and friendly-yet-competitive environment.
+Ultimate also provides a unique approach to officiating, allowing the players to resolve disputes without a referee.
+The Spirit of the Game (SOTG) is the governing rule of the sport that entrusts players to play within the rules in an honest and friendly-yet-competitive environment.
 SOTG allows players many opportunities for leadership as well as situations for players to practice conflict resolution that can easily be transferred to other areas of life.
 SOTG is best defined as: Play hard; play fair.